is now available! Read about the new features and fixes from September.

 Enhanced semantic colorization

 When IntelliSense is enabled, the Visual Studio Code C/C++ extension supports semantic colorization.
-See Enhanced colorization for more details about setting colors for classes, functions, variables and so on.
+For more information about setting colors for classes, functions, variables, and more, see Enhanced colorization.
+For more information on configuring IntelliSense, see IntelliSense configuration.

 Quick Info